KapilJ22/ArticlesApp/README.md

-# ArticleApp - REST APIs for creating Articles
+# ArticleApp - REST APIs for creating Articles, adding comments to them and liking comments
+# ToDo - Front-End, liking articles and few other misc items

 This app is developed using Spring Boot, HSQLDB(In-Memory Database), JPA and Hibernate, Oauth2

 • Users interact with Article services to create new Articles.